Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K82.
 MARBLE SLIDE

 If one or more characters fall through the trapdoor in area K81, read:
-"You fall into a chute of polished black marble slide "
+"You fall into a chute of polished black marble slide into the darkness"